frimtec/pikett-assist/readme.md

 ### Install pre build APK
 You can download the APK file from the [GitHub release page](https://github.com/frimtec/pikett-assist/releases).
 To install the APK you need to disable "Play Protect" in "Google Play" for the time of the installation (don't forget to re-enable "Play Protect" after the installation).
+This is only required for the first installation.
+Updates can be installed with "Play Protect" enabled.
+Once installed PAssist will inform you when updates are available and initiates the download on request.

 ### Self build
 Build PAssist on your own and then install the APK via ADB to your android phone.